biolabalo/crypto-widget-api/README.md

 - `DATABASE_URL`: MongoDB URL
 - `CONFIGURABLE_CRON_TIME`: Cron-like time format for the rate consumption and streaming interval
+- `XCoinAPIKey` : crpto api service key, key can be gotten from the [official website](https://www.coinapi.io/pricing?apikey)

 ## Running the App